magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02a_wrapping_views.md

 ## PostTest view

-Instantiate with `babeViews.postTest`.
+Instantiate with `magpieViews.postTest`.
 Optional fields:

 * `buttonText: string`
     * the text of the button that takes the participant to the next view